Native UK Snakes: A Guide For Walkers

 - They’re the only snake in the UK that can swim

 - The grass snake might mount a mock attack (a bit of a scary hissy fit!) when it’s threatened, or play dead!

 - They might also emit a rank smell when they’re handled

 Grass snakes eat amphibians like frogs and toads so you’ll find them in wetlands near standing water (ponds, lakes etc) throughout England and Wales (they’re not found elsewhere in the UK).
 They hibernate between October and April so you’re unlikely to see them then, unless you find one in your compost heap!

-I saw my first one on a local bike trail through old mine workings here in Cornwall, where there are plenty of ponds.
+I saw my first one on a local bike trail through old mine workings here in Cornwall on this Coast to Coast walk where there are plenty of ponds.
 It was an extraordinary encounter; it seemed to fly across the track in front of me at the speed of light.
 (Probably not that fast, but you get the picture.)
 I was so excited to have seen it I could barely contain myself for days!

 Should I be afraid of Grass Snakes?

 Nope, not even a little bit.
 But leave them alone and avoid a scary hissy fit.